The Tykr Calculations

 The calculations section is not required for your success with Tykr.
 This section is simply here to provide you with a little more context behind the calculations that power Tykr including the Summary, Score, MOS (Margin of Safety), and Fair Value.

 One of our goals is to remove the “black box” of investing.
 We want to make investing as approachable and transparent as possible.
-In other words, the calculations you are about to read are open source meaning you can copy/paste to Excel for personal use.
+In other words, the calculations you are about to read are open source meaning you can copy/paste the calculations to Excel for personal use.

 For reference, you may download some of the Excel templates on our downloads page.